ImanMontajabi/Mynah-Beta/README.md

 # Mynah-Beta

-Video/Audio Downloader for Linux 🐧 and Windows 🪟
+ for Linux 🐧 and Windows 🪟

 Beta: Version 0.0.0